SushilMario/Dyokara/README.md

-The site can be found at
+The web app can be reached at
 http://dyokara.herokuapp.com